Teen Sleep Meditation for Bedtime Wind-Down

 This is how teen sleep meditation works: attention anchoring gives the mind a place to land, and repeated bedtime cues help the body downshift from alert activity toward rest.
 Slower breathing, dimmer input, and familiar instructions can support a calmer pre-sleep rhythm.

 Thoughts will wander.
-A teen may start with the breath and end up thinking about a grocery list, a text, or tomorrow’s quiz.
-The return is the practice, not a mistake.
+A teen may begin with the breath and drift into a hallway conversation, a half-finished assignment, or tomorrow’s quiz.
+One pattern we notice: the useful moment is the gentle return, not a perfectly quiet mind.

 Teen Bedtime Meditation Routine: 5 Steps for Tonight